Future arrangements

 Future perfect continuous

-We use the future perfect continuous with dynamic verbs to talk about the duration of a situation until a certain time in the future.
+We use the future perfect continuous with dynamic verbs to talk about the duration of a situation until a particular time in the future.

 - By the end of the year, she will have been working on the publication for over ten years.